dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 **Step 6 - Building a Graduated Color Renderer** <br>
 ArcGIS offers several methods for defining ranges and colors used in renderers, as well as many different types.
 These are used to display quantitative data and visually represent data by varying the color of the symbol based on data values associated with a feature class.
-In this example, we will use the count of equivalent well locations as the guage to well location confidence, meaning well locations verified across various data sources will have a higer level of confidence, and therefore a different color scheme.
+In this example, we will use the count of equivalent well locations as the gauge to well location confidence, meaning well locations verified across various data sources will have a higher level of confidence, and therefore a different color scheme.
 For this project we will build a graduated color but ArcGIS offers a range of renderers from Simple to Unique Value renderers.
 The following code can demonstrate how to build a graduated color renderer

 ```python